Updated: April 17, 2026

 Pros of living in Lagos

-- Cost of living in Lagos, Portugal, is affordable
+• Cost of living in Lagos, Portugal, is affordable

-- Located in a safe and peaceful country
+• Located in a safe and peaceful country

 Cons of living in Lagos

-- Lots of tourists during peak season
+• Lots of tourist crowds during peak season

-Living in the Lagos, Portugal, as an expat is a great option.
+Living in Lagos, Portugal, as an expat is a great option.
 With excellent transport links, a mild climate, the most stunning beaches, and attractive property prices, Lagos has a lot to offer, whether you’re relocating with family, retiring, or setting up as a digital nomad.

 Frequently Asked Questions about Living in Lagos, Portugal